isEmmanuelOlowe/Starcraft/Report.md

 ## Evaluation

 The specification required that a simulator and build order optimiser be produced.
 It should simulate a Starcraft II game from a single players perspective and should produce ways in which a player can reach a specified game state.
-As shown from the testing above the program can successfully produce an optimised build order for both the 'Basic Goals' and 'Advanced Goals'.
-All extensions were also implemented.
-The program also makes use of a GUI to receive input from the user and output the build order.
+As shown from the testing above the program can successfully simulate resource gathering for one base and a variable number of workers, building and unit construction, contains a search strategy and outputs the build order.
+Thus fullfilling the basic deliverable.
+All extensions were implemented and a sophisticated search strategy was implemented as shown.
+From this it can be concluded that the program fullfills the Advanced Deliverable.

 ## Conclusion

 The specification was used successfully to produce a Starcraft II simulator and build optimiser.
-A genetic algorithm was used to continuously optimise the produced build order.

 ##### Difficulties